Management

 Mode of Delivery: In Class

-MGT301H5 • Coding and Data Management for Business Analytics
+MGT301H5 • Coding and Data Mining for Business Analytics

-Targeted to business students with some programming experience, the course provides the foundation to take more advanced courses in the Department of Management that requires programming and database knowledge.
-Topics in this accelerated course will include data structures, algorithms, analytics (i.e. descriptive, predictive, and prescriptive) and structured query language.
+Targeted to business students with some programming experience, the course provides the foundation to take more advanced courses in the Department of Management that require programming knowledge and data mining skills.
+Topics in this accelerated course will include data structures, algorithms, analytics (i.e. descriptive, predictive, and prescriptive) including data visualization.
 Students will be expected to integrate concepts from statistics as well.

 Prerequisites: MGT201H5